Having a foreign driving licence registered, exchanged or converted

 • bulletin n°4 from the Luxembourg criminal records (no more than 3 months old).

-The exchange also involves the obligation to submit the foreign driving licence to the SNCA Driving Licence Office.
+The exchange also involves the obligation to submit your foreign driving licence to the SNCA Driving Licence Office.
 It will then be returned to the authorities that issued it.

 The form and the supporting documents can also be submitted in person at the 'Guichet.lu - Reception Desk', 11, rue Notre-Dame (opposite the Knuedler underground parking), in Luxembourg city.

-Depending on the applicant's situation, additional documents may be required.
+Depending on your situation, additional documents may be required.

-Holders of EEA driving licences who have their permanent place of residence in Luxembourg must exchange their licence for a Luxembourg driving licence in the following cases:
+As a holder of an EEA driving licence having your permanent place of residence in Luxembourg, you must exchange your licence for a Luxembourg driving licence in the following cases:

 • right to drive extended to other categories;